Homeschooling Resources

 Nature & Alternative Schools

-• Informal Charlotte Mason–inspired nature groups (organized through local moms).
+There are also informal Charlotte Mason–inspired nature groups (organized through local moms — check the Facebook group!).

 Community & Connection